R3dJ4y55/Number-Display-Programming01/README.md

         * A creation or deletion of classes                         => Change the number of classes boxes

 Q3: The object diagram can change for several reason, such as:
-        * Creation or deletion of objects
+        * Creation or deletion of objects %n
-        * A change in the relationship betweem objects
+        * A change in the relationship betweem objects %n
         * In the case that the object diagram shows the values of the fields of individuals objects, a change to the internal values would also change the object diagram

 ``` java